Subramaniya Gopalakrishnan

 Subramaniya Gopalakrishnan (full name Nenmara Subramaniya Gopalakrishnan; born 14 September 1940) was an Indian cricketer.
 He was a right-handed batsman and wicket-keeper who played for Kerala.
 He was born in Jamshedpur.

 Gopalakrishnan made a single first-class appearance for the side, during the 1963–64 season, against Hyderabad.
 He scored 9 runs in the first innings in which he batted, and 6 runs in the second, though this was not enough to save Kerala from an innings defeat.
+It was his debut match at Kozhikode.